Kasakka/videostream/README.md

 # Video Streaming Backend

-This project is an ASP.NET Core-based video streaming backend.
+This project is an ASP.NET Core-based video streaming backend that has evolved into a full MVC application.
 It is designed for local development and containerized deployment using Docker.
-The project demonstrates how to serve video files with HTTP range requests (supporting features like seeking) while also providing a user-friendly web interface using the Model-View-Controller (MVC) pattern.
+The application dynamically lists any MP4 video file placed in the `videos` folder, streams video files using HTTP range requests (allowing features like seeking), and provides a user-friendly web interface.

 ## Features

+- **Dynamic Video Listing:**
+  Automatically lists any MP4 files added to the `videos` folder at the project root.

 - **Video Streaming:**
-  Stream video files using HTTP range requests.
-This allows users to seek to different parts of the video.
+  Streams video files using HTTP range requests, enabling users to seek within videos.

 - **MVC Web UI:**
-  Provides a full web interface with views and controllers.
-Users can browse available videos, view details, and stream content directly from the browser.
+  Provides a full web interface with controllers, views, and a shared layout (styled with Material Design using Materialize CSS).
+Users can browse available videos, view video details, and stream content directly from the browser.

 - **Container Support:**
   Dockerized application for easy deployment and consistent environments.

 - **Local Development:**
-  Simple configuration to run locally, with an in-memory list of videos that can later be extended to use a database.

-- **REST API Endpoint:**
-  Although the project now uses MVC, it retains the capability to stream video through a dedicated endpoint (e.g., `/Video/Stream/{id}`).
+  Simple configuration to run locally—just add your MP4 video files to the `videos` folder and the app will list them.